tj/should.js/Readme.md

 [{a: 'a'}, {b: 'b', c: 'c'}].should.containDeep([{b: 'b'}]);
 ```

 It does not search somewhere in depth it check all pattern in depth.
-Object checked
+Objects are checked
-by properties key and value, arrays checked like sub sequences.
-Everyting compared using .eql.
+by properties key and value; arrays are checked like sub sequences.
+Everyting is compared using `.eql`.
-Main difference with `.containEql` is that this assertion require full type chain -
+Main difference with `.containEql` is that this assertion requires full type chain -
 if asserted value is an object, otherValue should be also an object (which is sub object of given).
-The same true for arrays, otherValue should be an array which compared to be subsequence of given object.
+The same is true for arrays, otherValue should be an array which compared to be subsequence of given object.

 ## .match(otherValue)

-Assert given object to match `otherValue`.
+Assert given object matches `otherValue`.

 Given: String, otherValue: regexp.
 Uses `RegExp#exec(str)`:
 ```javascript